 The End of the Internet?

-I leave it as an exercise for the reader to find information about Vladislav Surkov and his implementation of Sovereign Democracy.
+I leave it as an exercise for the reader to find additional information about Vladislav Surkov and his implementation of Sovereign Democracy.
 Critics of the approach often use the term Managed Democracy, or even a phrase that eliminates the word democracy altogether.
 HyperNormalisation describes it vividly, and interested people are referred to that section of the film.

 Surkov’s approach to politics is to have the state give financial support to a vast number of organizations that populate the political landscape, not merely from left to right, but also in many other ways.
 These groups will frequently be in opposition to each other.
 Using this approach, politics becomes theatre.
 It is impossible to know what is a real group, and what is a fake group.
 This is precisely what the politicians (and the economic elite) want.